1999 Saxony state election

 The 1999 Saxony state election was held on 19 September 1999 to elect the members of the 3rd Landtag of Saxony.
 The incumbent Christian Democratic Union (CDU) government led by Minister-President Kurt Biedenkopf retained its majority and continued in office.

+As of 2024, this is the most recent Saxony state election, where a party received more than 50% of the vote.
+Every Saxony state election since 1999, The CDU has seen its support in elections decrease.

 Parties

 The table below lists parties represented in the 2nd Landtag of Saxony.